madminer-tool/madminer-tutorial/book/reana/5_run_remotely.md

 make reana-run
 ```

-You should see an output similar to this
+You should see an output similar to this:

 ```
 Copying sub-workflows...